Introduction to MySQL CEIL

 CEIL(Numeric_Value)

 - In the above syntax, the numeric_value term defines the required input for CEIL function argument.
-This value can be an expression that weighs to a number or a precise number.
+This value can be an expression that weighs a number or a precise number.

-How CEIL Function works in MySQL?
+How does CEIL Function work in MySQL?

 Let us see the working of MySQL CEIL() function in MySQL: